 A permit is required to undertake excavation and/or landscape works on nature strips.

 Please read the Planting on Nature Strips Guidelines.

 Weeds are plants that invade and thrive in environments in which they do not naturally occur.
 These plants alter the natural balance in the local ecology and threaten biodiversity by competing with indigenous plants that are a valuable food source for native birds and fauna.

 Declared noxious, weeds are plants that have been proclaimed under legislation, which requires the landholder to control or eradicate them.

-For more information on weed identification, control measures and appropriate herbicides, see Weeds.
+More information on weed identification, control measures and appropriate herbicides: Weeds section.

 Keeping chickens in your backyard

 A Council Local Law limits the number of animals permitted to be kept on properties in Monash.
 The following rules apply:

 - Roosters are prohibited